How to Save Energy in 2022

 Over the next couple of years, as increasing generations of energy from renewable sources rise, it's predicted that energy production from natural gas will drop as costs rise and cleaner alternatives become more available.
 Nuclear power should remain the same while wind and solar will increase as energy options.
 Droughts in the west should ease and improve the possibilities for hydropower with a slight increase.
 Overall, this should reduce carbon dioxide emissions moderately, making positive changes to the health of people, animals, and the environment5.

 Conclusion: You can help save energy

-As more and more people are becoming aware of their personal impact on the planet, saving energy has become something that many are striving to do — and do better.
-Sometimes though, no matter how much we try to save energy in our homes, it just doesn’t feel like enough.
-Which is why using clean energy is such a helpful option.
-When the energy you use to power your home has no environmental impact, you can use as much as you need without having to worry about increasing your carbon footprint.
-In fact, switching to clean energy can greatly reduce your carbon footprint without your having to make any of the changes mentioned above.
+As more and more people are becoming aware of their impact on the planet, saving energy has become something many strive to do — and do better.
+Sometimes, no matter how much we try to save energy in our homes, it doesn't feel like enough.
+This is why using clean energy is such a practical option.
+When the energy you use to power your home has no environmental impact, you can use as much as you need without worrying about increasing your carbon footprint.
+Switching to clean energy can significantly reduce your carbon footprint without your having to make any of the changes mentioned above.